-A total of 4 LED indicators are included on the back panel of the 9250.
+A total of up to 8 separate LED indicators are included on the back panel of the 9200.
 The following further details the type of indication they represent.

-- PWR Indicates the unit is powered on. - Active Indicates the armed channels are actively pulsing (or waiting to be triggered). - Gate/Trig Indicates which mode the external input is in.
-If neither is illuminated, the unit is in internally triggered mode.
+PWR Indicates the unit is powered on.

+Channel A-D Indicates which channels are in the enabled state.
+Active Indicates the armed channels are actively pulsing neither is illuminated, the unit is in internally triggered mode.